BoSox's Sale in hospital with stomach illness - TSN.ca

 The Canadian Press

-BOSTON — The Boston Red Sox say ace left-hander Chis Sale has a stomach illness and will spend the night in the hospital.
+BOSTON — The Boston Red Sox say ace left-hander Chris Sale has a stomach illness and will spend the night in the hospital.

 The Red Sox made the announcement Sunday night in the seventh inning of Game 2 of the AL Championship Series against Houston.